New Family FAQs

 Q: Are there extended care programs at Julia Green?

-A: Extended Care is available with in-person learning and is operated by independent provider.
-If your family needs additional hours of childcare either before or after school, JGEC provides care from 7:15-7:45 a.m. and 3-6 p.m.
-For more information about extended care, please contact JGEC director, Sandi Yarnall at (615) 975-6178 or email@example.com.
+A: Yes, Julia Green Extended Care is operated by independent provider.
+If your family needs additional hours of childcare either before or after school, JGEC provides care from 7:15-7:45 am and 3-6 p.m.
+More information about JG Extended Care.

 A: Students generally come and go three different ways: by school bus, by car or by walking.

 Bus: All Metro students who attend their zoned school, and who live more than 1.25 miles from school, are eligible for school bus transportation.
-To find your bus route, go to: www.mnps.org/transportation.
+To find your bus route, go to: FIND MY BUS STOP!
 If you live within the 1.25 mile radius (the “Parental Responsibility Zone”) please contact the Julia Green Office regarding potential school bus transportation.

 Car: You may drop off and pick up your child by car.
 More detailed information on how the lines work will be provided at orientation and the first day of school.